PennyLaneAI/pennylane/pennylane/capture/explanations.md

 restrictive on the allowed functions.
 But we can take advantage of pytrees to allow handling arbitrary functions.

 To start, we import the `FlatFn` helper.
-This class converts a function to one that accepts flat inputs and returns flat outputs.
-It also caches the result pytree definition into the `flat_fn.out_tree` property.
+This class converts a function to one caches the resulting result pytree into `flat_fn.out_tree` when executed.
 This can be used to repack the results into the correct shape.
+It also returns flattened results.
+This does not particularly matter for program capture, as we will only be producing jaxpr from the function, not calling it directly.

 The following demonstrates how the tree utilities and the `FlatFn` class can be used together to unpack and repack the variables: